SantanderMetGroup/ATLAS/reference-regions/README.md

 Spatially averaged results of CMIP5 and CMIP6 models (see [Atlas Hub inventory](https://github.com/SantanderMetGroup/IPCC-Atlas/tree/devel/AtlasHub-inventory), version 20191211) have been computed for the different reference regions and are available at the [*aggregated-datasets*](https://github.com/SantanderMetGroup/ATLAS/tree/devel/aggregated-datasets) folder.

 ***
-**NOTE!**: Region acronyms followed by the `*` suffix in the csv file define the part of the polygon of the same name that extends beyond the 180º meridian (i.e. RAR, NPO, EPO and SPO).
-This necessary distinction in the csv disappears in the spatial objects (the R data object and the shapefile), as the regions separated by the 180º meridian are merged and considered as a single polygon.
+**NOTE**: Region acronyms followed by the `*` suffix in the csv file define the part of the polygon of the same name that extends beyond the 180º meridian (i.e. RAR, NPO, EPO and SPO).
+This distinction is not needed in the spatial objects (the R data object and the shapefile), as the regions separated by the 180º meridian are merged and considered as a single polygon.

 ## River basins

-Comprises 28 major river basins filtered from the world bank data catalogue (total of 254 basins; https://datacatalog.worldbank.org/dataset/major-river-basins-world).
+Comprises 28 major river basins filtered from the world bank data catalogue ([total of 254 basins](https://datacatalog.worldbank.org/dataset/major-river-basins-world)).
 This dataset was facilitated by Aristeidis Koutroulis (Technical University of Crete) and Richard Betts (Met Office Hadley Centre), as part of IPCC WGII activities.